Advertisement

 • Sets Chain of Survival in motion.
 Calling 911 gives the next two links, CPR and Early Defibrillation, the greatest opportunity for success.

 • Buys time: During SCA, the heart twitches irregularly, most often due to ventricular fibrillation (VF), and cannot pump oxygenated blood efficiently to the brain, lungs, and other organs.
 The victim quickly stops breathing and loses consciousness.
 Prompt CPR can help sustain life during VF.
-The mouth-to-mouth breathing and chest compressions help oxygenated blood flow to the person's brain and heart until an AED can be used to attempt to restore normal heart pumping or advanced medical personnel arrive.
+Chest compressions help oxygenated blood flow to the person's brain and heart until an AED can be used to attempt to restore normal heart pumping or advanced medical personnel arrive.

 • Ineffective by itself: Only when combined with early defibrillation and early advanced care can CPR significantly increase an SCA victim's chance for long-term survival.